awesome7/XamAR/README.md

 - Open* MainPage.xaml*
 - Add namespace `xmlns:views="clr-namespace:XamAR.UI.Forms.Views;assembly=XamAR.UI.Forms"` as attribute to ContentPage
 - Add `<views:ARView/>` where you want AR control to appear (note: camera feed will populated complete control)
-- To finish preparation, execute steps Android and/or iOS initialization, depending on platform that will be used.
-Those can be found below.
+- As the final task, platform that will be used (Android and/or iOS) needs to be initialized.
+Steps for each platform can be found below.

 ### Android
 Open *MainActivity* and in overriden *OnCreate* method insert: